 At the age of 50, Janet lost her husband to a heart attack and inherited the family business, along with her mother-in-law Pat.
 Janet had been taking care of three children, now ages 16 through 20, and had not worked outside of her home since before they were born.
-Neither Janet nor Pat had worked at the family business in the past.
+Neither Janet nor Pat had worked at the family business.

 Janet quickly found out that her husband had bought luxury items before he died, and charged the debt to the business.
 His insurance policy was used to repay the debt, leaving Janet with no insurance payout and leaving her concerned about her financial future.

-Janet was not sure about the answer to any of these questions.
+Janet was stumped.
+She was not able to answer any of these questions.

-The first thing we worked on together was her budget and helping her understand her assets, her liabilities, and her goals.
-We then worked with the president of the business, her accountant, and her attorney, in order to provide the most efficient financial plan so Janet was able to keep her home and care for her children.
+So, we started with something that everyone should have—a budget and an understanding of financial assets, liabilities and goals.
+With this in place, we then worked with the president of the family business, Janet’s accountant, and her attorney, to develop a financial plan so Janet could keep her home and be able to care for her children and mother-in-law.